The Slide Mountain Wilderness is the largest wilderness area in the Catskills

 (1.52 miles, NO markers, easy 280 feet elevation gain from RT 47.)

 The by-pass path allows the hiker to connect from the Winnisook Club property to the junction with the Phoenicia East Branch Trail near Giant Ledge.
-The path part on state land and a short section on Winnisook Club property by an easement is fairly level and eliminates the road walk between the Slide Mountain parking and Giant Ledge – Panther parking areas on the busy RT 47.
+The path part on state land and a short section on Winnisook Club property by an easement is relatively level.
+It eliminates the road walk between the Slide Mountain parking and Giant Ledge – Panther parking areas on the busy RT 47.

 (1.6 miles, 3.2 miles round trip, elevation gain: 1,100 feet.)
 Giant Ledge – Panther parking area RT 47